-I run a team of driven, energetic researchers from computer science, web science and HCI in the Department of Informatics at King’s.
-We collaborate with many academics, corporates and government agencies in the UK and beyond.
-If you’re interested in working with me, as a student, researcher, developer or policy adviser, drop me an email at elena dot simperl at kcl dot ac dot uk.
+I run a team of driven, energetic computer and web scientists in the Department of Informatics at King’s.
+We collaborate with many academics, businesses and government agencies in the UK and Europe.
+If you’re interested in working with me, as a student, researcher, developer, or policy adviser, drop me an email at elena dot simperl at kcl dot ac dot uk.

-I am constantly looking for motivated, creative people in areas as diverse as open and linked data, open innovation, crowdsourcing, data and content analysis, games, human data interfaces and many others.
+I am constantly looking for motivated, creative people interested in data-driven innovation, collective intelligence, human data interaction and human-centric AI.
 Jobs are typically published on the King’s job site, but if you cannot find anything there, do get in touch.
 More often than not, there will be opportunities in the pipeline which are not yet ready to be advertised.
-Some of the roles do not require a computing background, as most of my projects are interdisciplinary and could benefit from insights from social sciences, behavioral economics or the humanities.
+Some of the roles do not require a computing background, as most of my projects are interdisciplinary and could benefit from insights from social sciences, behavioral economics, or the humanities.
 What counts most is a real interest in science and having an impact.

-I’m also seeking new collaborations on topics related to human and social factors of data science and AI and occasionally do consultancy projects for industry and government.
+I’m also seeking new collaborations on topics related to human and social factors of AI systems design and occasionally do consultancy and executive education projects for industry and government.

 I am always interested in high-quality PhD students – this usually means a first class degree from a reputable institution, as well as very good command of English, verbally and in writing.
 Topics include: human data interaction, dataset search, data visualisation, knowledge representation, knowledge graphs, symbolic AI, online communities, social computing, crowdsourcing, gamification.
 If you’re considering doing a PhD in this space, contact me and apply online.
 Some topics I’ve been thinking about can be found here.